The council has chosen to appoint a Standards &

 circumstances (under Section 33 of the Localism Act 2011) to

-Councillors from the requirements relating to interests set out in
+councillors from the requirements relating to interests set out in

-the Members’ Code of Conduct:
+the councillors’ Code of Conduct:

-that without the dispensation, the representation of
+That without the dispensation, the representation of

 Political Groups transacting the business would be so upset as to

-alter the outcome of any vote on the matter;
+alter the outcome of any vote on the matter.

-that dispensation is in the interests of persons
+That dispensation is in the interests of persons

-living in the authority’s area;
+living in the authority’s area.

-it is otherwise considered appropriate to grant a
+It is otherwise considered appropriate to grant a

-Delegation to Hearing Panels:
+Delegation to Hearing

 Determination of complaints referred by an